 With time, computers tend to slow down and become sluggish.
-It’s inevitable that software slows down and gives sub-optimal output.
+It’s inevitable that software slows down and starts performing with sub-optimal output.
 Therefore, periodic maintenance can help address this and optimize the efficiency of the computer.

-Designing a hardware maintenance calendar can depend on multiple things like the extent of use of a computer, the type of process performed on the computer, etc. It can be complicated and overwhelming.
+Designing a hardware maintenance calendar can depend on multiple things, such as the extent of the use of your computer, the type of processes performed on the computer, and etc. It can be complicated and overwhelming.

-Get a professional to help you with your preventative maintenance.
-Contact Dynamix Solutions to see how we can help with your computer hardware maintenance.
+A professional can assist you with your preventative maintenance.
+Contact Dynamix Solutions to see how we can help.